rss logo

 Client certificates

-• Create client01 certificate:
+• Generate the client01 certificate:

-Client certificates are inside /etc/openvpn/pki/private/ and /etc/openvpn/pki/issued/ directories.
+Note: Client certificates are located in the /etc/openvpn/pki/private/ and /etc/openvpn/pki/issued/ directories. root@host:~# /usr/share/easy-rsa/easyrsa build-client-full client01 nopass

 root@host:~# for i in $(seq -w 1 10);do /usr/share/easy-rsa/easyrsa build-client-full client"$i" nopass; done